medical-physics-usz/z-rad/README.md

 | NIfTI | Image | Scalar image volumes with spatial geometry. |
 | NIfTI | Mask | One binary ROI mask per file, paired with its reference image. |

 Use scalar image volumes with masks on the same physical voxel grid.
-Python arrays use `(z, y, x)` order; 2D and 2.5D aggregation operate slice-wise.
 DICOM SEG support excludes fractional and label-map segmentations.
 Ultrasound input must be a single DICOM file with `PixelSpacing` and `SliceThickness` metadata.

 See the [data-format and folder-layout guide](https://medical-physics-usz.github.io/z-rad/user/data_structure.html) for organizing cases, naming masks, and selecting DICOM structures, and the [Python image reference](https://medical-physics-usz.github.io/z-rad/reference/image.html) for in-memory inputs.